return to research page

 We do not find these natural, primordial elements of “river,” “moon” or “moonlit hills” to be seasonal references, as they encompass our planet in time and space, extending beyond seasonal division.
 We might say, the power inherent in both these haiku lies in their indication of a non‑human‑centered imagination—a native wildness, wilderness.
 In this sense they resist humanistic inclinations of seasonal division; how would these haiku be treated in the Japanese tradition?
 I will next move this question into the Japanese context, imagining these poems in Japanese, following a brief digression on the notion of kigo as it relates with senryu and haiku in Japan.

-When I ask students associated with the Faculty of Letters at Kumamoto University to explain the difference between haiku and senryu, none being haiku practitioners, I receive a ready answer: “haiku have kigo and senryu do not.”
+Giraffes in Yokohama When I ask students associated with the Faculty of Letters at Kumamoto University to explain the difference between haiku and senryu, none being haiku practitioners, I receive a ready answer: “haiku have kigo and senryu do not.”
 This is a basic historical distinction, and seems to be an elegantly simple solution to genre separation.
 This same distinction has been made in English, yet what has been missed in this simple observation is that senryu in Japan, lacking kigo, can and often do have seasonal reference.
 Senryu may also contain kigo—that is, words which are kigo in the haiku genre—thus, found in a Saijiki—but these words not treated as such, in senryu.
 As in this takeoff of Tsubouchi Nenten (with apologies), there is seasonal indication, without kigo:

-after the us election
+in yokohama – after the us election giraffes

 The mention of the US election posits November (autumn) for the haiku; giraffes are not found in a Saijiki.
 Since I’ve parodied a haiku, the poem is senryu by default; even if there were a kigo to be found, it would not be treated as such.
 If I were to end the poem with “winter giraffes,” the season is now quite overtly indicated, and the word winter (fuyu) is kigo—but here it is merely winter—as seasonal indication.
 Ergo, we can see that “kigo” and “seasonal reference” are differentiated concepts—and this is true not only with senryu, but also with modern haiku.
 Early‑modern and modern haiku often combine haiku and senryu elements, with approaches originating from the wider field of modern poetry.
 Some varieties of modern haiku do not contain kigo, or may contain more than one kigo.
 As an aside, it’s only fair to include the original haiku written by Tsubouchi:[4]

-yokohama no jyuuichi gatsu no kirin kana
+横浜の十一月のキリンかな yokohama no jyuuichi gatsu no kirin kana

-in yokohama –
+november in yokohama – giraffes

 Those familiar with Tsubouchi’s work will know that he has made pilgrimages to zoos around Japan, holding an intention perhaps similar to that of Bashō in his journeys to far‑distant places, investigating limits of the known and cultural boundaries.[5]